 All requests for assistance should bedirected to Mary Groce at 414-219-7846.
 If a particular funding source has been identified, investigators are encouraged to contact SPO as far in advance of the application deadline as possible.

-All grant requests and budgets require review and approval by Aurora’s director of Investigator Initiated Sponsored Research and the senior vice president of Research and Academic Relations before submission to funders.
-All final narrative, budget, ancillary and other proposal documentation must be received on time prior to the submission deadline to allow time to conduct a thorough review of your proposal and budget, and to make corrections.
+All grant proposals and budgets require review and approval by Aurora’s director of Investigator Initiated Sponsored Research and the senior vice president of Research and Academic Relations before submission to funders.
+All final narrative, budget, ancillary and other proposal documentation must be received on time - five full business days prior to the submission deadline to allow time to conduct a thorough review, and make corrections if necessary.

 All proposals require similar elements in order to provide the sponsor with information adequate for review.
-The following list provides the basic proposal components that may be used as a guide when sponsor requirements are not specific.
+The following list provides a brief overview of the basic proposal components, which may be used as a guide when sponsor requirements are not specific.
 A typical proposal should include:

 - Cover or title page – This often includes the PD/PI's name, address, phone number, fax number and email address; title of proposal; sponsor name, address, telephone and fax number; period of project performance with start and end dates; budget amount requested; submission date; and signature of the submitting organization’s Authorized Organizational Representative (AOR).